weedz/reactcms/README.md

 ```
 nodemon --watch server server-dev/index.js
 ```
-or ``npm run dev`` to start http server and listen for changes in server directory.
+or ``npm run dev-server`` to start http server and listen for changes in server directory.

 ### Database setup
 SQLite by default.
 Database config is located in config/\[env\].json under "dbConfig".
 See [Sequelize](http://docs.sequelizejs.com/en/v3/) for config setup.